aniruddhsingh23/Love_mood/README.md

 # Love_mood
 A sample front-end webpage.
-A practice front-end webpage for exercise that is lifup from the pinterest
+A practice front-end webpage for exercise that is liftup from the pinterest